csparpa/pyowm/docs/internals/features.md

 	6. Retrieve full daily weather forecast for a specific toponym

-	# History for a city
+	# Weather history for a location
-	7. search history for city (Yet To Be Implemented)
+	7. search history for a specific location

-	# History for a station
+	# Weather history for a station
 	8. search history for station (Yet To Be Implemented)